 Supervisor Licensure prepares students for academic department supervision.
 To receive the supervisor's licensure, the State of New Jersey requires that an individual earns a master's degree and incorporate the four supervisor licensure courses into, or take them in addition to, that master's degree.
-Therefore, students without a master's degree who would like to earn their supervisor's licensure can complete the Master of Arts in Education: Instructional Leadership, Master of Arts in Educational Leadership, or Master of Education in Reading with a NJ Reading Specialist certification and incorporate the four supervisor licensure courses into their course of study.
-Students already holding a master's degree and teaching certification can decide to take the four required courses to obtain their supervisor licensure.
+Therefore, students without a master's degree who would like to earn their supervisor's licensure can complete the Master of Arts in Education: Educational Leadership, Master of Arts in Education: Instructional Leadership, or Master of Education in Reading and incorporate the four supervisor licensure courses into their course of study.
+Students already holding a master's degree and teaching or educational services certification can decide to take only the four required courses to obtain their supervisor licensure.